 7. Bake for about 45-50 minutes at a temperature of 180° C. It obviously has to be brown.

 8. When is ready and has cooled down a bit, sprinkle with icing sugar and cinnamon powder if you like.
 Usually here in the patisserie you find a checked or a rhombus decoration done with sugar and cinnamon.

-If you have some left-over place it in the fridge, it will be still perfect for the following 2 or 3 days (especially if your ricotta cheese was really fresh!) and you will be able to enjoy it for more than just one day!
+If you have some left-over place it in the fridge, it will be still perfect for the following 2 days (ricotta cheese must be really fresh to make this dessert!) and you will be able to enjoy it for more than just one day!